Fourth Sunday of Easter

 forgive us our sins,

 and bring us to everlasting life.
-AMEN

 Lord, have mercy.
+Lord, have mercy.

 Christ, have mercy.
+Christ, have mercy.

 Lord, have mercy.
+Lord, have mercy.

 Glory to God in the highest,